karyna-volokhatiuk/MandMs-sorting/README.md

 ![candies](M&Ms.png)

-M&Ms sorter consists of a color sensor, stepper motors, drivers and a shield for them, joystick and the microcontroller PSoC4.
+M&Ms sorter consists of a color sensor, stepper motors, drivers and a shield for them, joystick and the PSoC4 microcontroller.

 The sorting process looks like this:
 1. Spinning container analyzes the candy's color and supplies it to the "tunnel".